Mark Pretti Nature Tours, L.L.C.

 Costa Rica's long standing popularity with nature-based tourists is well deserved as it's an easily reached destination with superb infrastructure, easy access to many habitats, and many warm, talented people who help put together a memorable trip.

-The 2025 cost will be about $4000 per person, double occupancy, and includes all lodging, meals, entrance fees, and ground transportation from San Jose, Costa Rica.
-The single supplement will be about $600.
-Limited to 8.
+The 2025 cost is $4150 per person, double occupancy, and includes all lodging, meals, entrance fees, and ground transportation from San Jose, Costa Rica.
+The single supplement is $650.
+Limited to 9.

 Fiery-throated hummingbird and resplendent quetzal by Elizabeth Lauer